nuhman/rest-movie/README.md

     - ##### engine
         - core recommendation code
 - app.py
   - entry point for the app
+-admin.py
+  - perform operations on the database directly

 ## Setup